Azure/azure-vmware-solution/syslog-forwarder/README.md

-this capability by streaming Azure VMware Solution Diagnostic logs as a JSON.string to Azure Event Hub which is then in turn processed by an Azure Function App to convert the JSON.string into Syslog format and sent to an external Syslog server.
+this capability by streaming Azure VMware Solution Diagnostic logs as a JSON.string to Azure Event Hub which is then in turn processed by an Azure Function App to convert the JSON.string into Syslog format and send to an external Syslog server.

 ![](./media/image1.png)